All Episodes

 Retribution is another term for justice.

-You know, clearly the GOP has grown up here.
+Um, as many probably know, I would love, I would love to say, yes, you know, clearly the GOP has grown up here.

-I don't believe that to be the case.
+Uh, I don't believe that to be the case.

-But I think really the leadership is coming from the base up at the moment.
+Yes, of course, there is so much leadership coming from the White House and from President Trump, but I think really the leadership is coming from the base up at the moment.

-The number of years now that I've spoken to my friends in Texas, our members at the National Pulse in Texas, who go, I can't believe it.
+The number of years now that I've spoken to my friends in Texas, our members at the National Pulse in Texas who go, I can't believe it.

 I don't understand.